-I don’t know about you, but I know there are times (usually late at night), when I realized I haven’t stretched for the day.
+I don’t know about you, but I know there are times (usually late at night) when I realized I haven’t stretched for the day.
 By this point, I’ve often been curled up on the couch for at least an hour and I have no desire to get and move… despite how good I know I will feel after!

 Part of why this happens is that humans were not designed to be a sedentary species, but our current lifestyles have encouraged near-constant sitting.
-When you remain in one position for too long, your muscles can relax to the point of weakness, much how you feel sore after a long day of travel.
+When you remain in one position for too long, your muscles can relax to the point of weakness, much like how you feel sore after a long day of travel.

 One way to combat this is to incorporate more movement into your day to encourage good circulation and prevent stiffness.
 Here are some great stretches that you can do right on your couch!

 (If you feel any pain or discomfort, stop immediately and talk to your health care professional.)